visgl/luma.gl/dev-docs/RFCs/v7.3/program-manager-rfc.md

 ## Implementation

 A `ProgramManager` that supports the following methods:
-- `addVertexShader(id, source)`: register vertex shader source code.
-- `addFragmentShader(id, source)`: register fragment shader source code.
-- `addModule(id, module, injections)`: register a module, along with optional shader hook injections.
+- `addModule(module, injections)`: register a module, along with optional shader hook injections.
-- `addShaderHook(type, {signature, header, footer})`: register a shader hook function.
+- `addShaderHook(signature, {header, footer})`: register a shader hook function.
-- `get(vsId, fsId, {defines, modules})`: return a program.
+- `get(vsSource, fsSource, {defines, modules})`: return a program.
 Compile and cache it on first call, return cached version subsequently (and increment usage count).
 - `release(program)`: indicate that program is no longer being used (decrement usage count, delete if it reaches 0).